-My four circle dream has been on my mind.
-One night I was awake and the thought occurred to me that there are two quatrefoils: one horizontal, where the circles come from the North, South, East, and West and the four rays extend to the “four corners of the earth"; one vertical where the circles come from above, below, left and right and the four rays extend into mystery.
-They both have the same center point ("Anywhere is the center of the world." —Black Elk) and intersect at 90°.
+One night in March of 2011, my four circle dream was on my mind.
+I began to imagine two quatrefoils.
+One was horizontal: the four circles come from the North, South, East, and West and the four rays extend to the “four corners of the earth.”
+One was vertical: the four circles come from above, below, left, and right and the four rays extend into mystery.
+They both had the same center point and intersected at 90 degrees.
+I sketched and, as you can see in this picture, assembled them.

-I associate this image with a phrase I use in the last poem of Running with the Sun, "pain-hollowed heart".
-I also associate it with the description of the table in The Grail Legend (pp166-169), and with this: "In the dreams and fantasy pictures of modern man this hidden, invisible something is occasionally depicted as a meaningful and numinous void...A nothingness, a void, is...the inescapable condition for the emergence of the self."
-(The Grail Legend, p133)
+Two things come to mind.
+The first is a phrase I use in the last poem of Running with the Sun— “pain-hollowed heart.”
+The second is a quote from The Grail Legend by Emma Jung and Marie-Louise von Franz, “In the dreams and fantasy pictures of modern man this hidden, invisible something is occasionally depicted as a meaningful and numinous void...A nothingness, a void, is...the inescapable condition for the emergence of the self.”